TMinRay/SPAPT/README.md

 See the [simulator/README.md](simulator/README.md) for example and command table.

 ## Conclusion
-Our project has the potential to demonstrate the feasibility of utilizing a one-dimensional phaser array configuration for acquiring three-dimensional tomography.
+Our project demonstrates the feasibility of utilizing a one-dimensional phaser array configuration for acquiring three-dimensional tomography.
 This innovative approach could find applications in space-borne radar systems.
 The technique presents a significant advantage in terms of weight savings—fewer elements translate to lighter payloads, resulting in substantial budget savings.
 Remarkably, this is achieved without compromising data quality, making our solution a compelling prospect for cost-effective yet high-quality radar tomography applications, especially in space-based scenarios.